Table of Contents

 Symbolism of Carnations According to Color

-Carnations have different meanings, representations, and symbolism depending on its color.
+Carnations have different meanings, representations, and symbolism depending on their color.
 Generally, it signifies love, but each color has its own meaning.

-- Pink – Pink carnations comes in a range of shades, and generally indicate gratitude.
+Pink carnations come in a range of shades and generally indicate gratitude.
 In some cases, it may mean capriciousness.
 This color also represents motherly love and protection.
-Light pink carnations embody a mother’s love and is a way of expressing one’s appreciation.
+Light pink carnations embody a mother’s love and are a way of expressing one’s appreciation.
 Dark pink carnations, on the other hand, are used to show fondness and tenderness.
 It can also represent a blooming relationship between a couple.

-- Red – In the old days, red carnations signified socialism and labor in some countries.
-There are two types of red carnations, light red and dark red.
+In the old days, red carnations signified socialism and labor in some countries.
+There are two types of red carnations, light red, and dark red.
 Light red signifies admiration and adoration.
 It implies a more subtle expression of love.
 Meanwhile, dark red strongly shows emotions of love and affection.
 Dark red carnations have a similar meaning as red roses.

 Cultural Significance and Symbolism